-When that negative language becomes an internal verbalization (the player ends up thinking that it is bad, it is useless) it will affect performance, since negative thoughts affect feelings and these affect actions.
+When that negative language becomes an internal verbalization, (the player ends up thinking that it is bad, it is useless) it will affect performance, since negative thoughts affect feelings and these affect actions.
 Behaviors are influenced by thoughts.

 Let's divide the coach-player/s communication into five scenarios:

 A third phase to correct the negative aspects.
 Always with positive vocabulary, and referring to the group.
-We correct tactical errors, technical errors do not make sense to be corrected at that time.
+We fixed tactical errors, technical errors do not make sense to be corrected at that time.
 As always, explanations have to be short and clear.